-You can create your very own and unique schnapps blends by blending different and properly stored (aged) alcohol infusions.
+You can create your very own and unique schnapps and liqueur blends by blending different and properly stored (aged) alcohol infusions.

 You can create blends with your favourite flavours, blends with health benefits, blends to help you sleep, blends to cheer you up, blends for cooking purposes, blends for serving with meals, etc.

 Or you can create blends to give away as personalized unique gifts presented in beautiful bottles or added to gift baskets.

 It's great fun and very fascinating to blend and experiment because there are so many possibilities.

 The flavour combinations are endless.
 Just use your imagination.